Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 Our research results for treating tennis elbow at a Prolotherapy charity clinic were analyzed and reported.
 In this study, patients were treated with dextrose Prolotherapy.

 pain.
-The Hackett-Hemwall dextrose prolotherapy gave 64% percent of patients greater than 75% pain relief with 94% of them having 50% or more of their pain relieved.
+The Hackett-Hemwall dextrose prolotherapy gave 64% percent of patients greater than 75% pain relief with 94% of them having 50% or more of their pain relief.
 One hundred percent of the patients stated their pain and their life was better after prolotherapy.

 These results were reported as part of our larger study “Evidence-Based use of dextrose Prolotherapy for musculoskeletal pain: a scientific literature review.”
 Published in the Journal of Prolotherapy 2011.
 (9)

-While the normal proliferant used in prolotherapy is dextrose-based, PRP prolotherapy (Platelet Rich Plasma as demonstrated in the video below) is gaining in popularity.
-In PRP prolotherapy, a concentrated amount of one’s own platelets which contain growth factors are injected into the injured tissue to promote and speed up the body’s natural healing process.
+While the normal proliferant used in prolotherapy is dextrose-based, PRP Prolotherapy (Platelet Rich Plasma as demonstrated in the video below) is gaining in popularity.
+In PRP Prolotherapy, a concentrated amount of one’s own platelets which contain growth factors are injected into the injured tissue to promote and speed up the body’s natural healing process.

 Prolotherapy and PRP injections for Tennis Elbow.
 The treatment here is explained by Danielle R. Steilen-Matias, MMS, PA-C, who is also performing the treatment on the patient.

-Prolotherapy is an in-office injection treatment that research and medical studies have shown to be an effective, trustworthy, reliable alternative to surgical and non-effective conservative care treatments.
+Prolotherapy is an in-office injection treatment that research and medical studies have shown to be an effective, trustworthy, and reliable alternative to surgical and non-effective conservative care treatments.